leandromoreira/digital_video_introduction/README.md

 ## 5th step - entropy coding

 After we quantized the data we still can compress it in a lossless way.
 There are many ways (algorithms) to compress data.
-We're going to briefly experience some of them for a deeper understanding you can read the amazing book [Understanding Compression: Data Compression for Modern Developers](https://www.amazon.com/Understanding-Compression-Data-Modern-Developers/dp/1491961538/).
+We're going to briefly experience some of them, for a deeper understanding you can read the amazing book [Understanding Compression: Data Compression for Modern Developers](https://www.amazon.com/Understanding-Compression-Data-Modern-Developers/dp/1491961538/).

 ### Delta coding: